bharatk21k/lesscode-iac/README.md

 1. Creates an empty fargate cluster.
 No task or service definition yet.
 2. Creates and attach an application load balancer.
-3. Creates and installs a SNI cerficate for the specified domain.
+3. Installs sepcified SNI cerficate.

 #### routing
 Routing module maps the domain name via Route53 to CF/ ALB.